yl-ang/tp/docs/UserGuide.md

 #### Step 3: Creating book requests

-Christian Grey wishes to borrow Death on the Nile however, the book seems to be borrowed by Harper Lee when the command `book find n/death on the nile` is run.
+Bob Miller wishes to borrow "The Da Vinci Code".
+However, the book seems to be borrowed by Harper Lee when the command `book find n/The Da Vinci Code` is run.
 In this case and similar scenarios, you can create a book request in one of the two following ways:

 Method A:
-1. Scroll through the patron list to find the index at which `Christian Grey` is stored in LibTask.
-Let's say this index number is 5.
+1. Scroll through the patron list to find the index at which `Bob Miller` is stored in LibTask.
+Let's say this index number is 2.
-2. Scroll through the book list to find the index at which `Death on the Nile` is stored in LibTask.
-Let's say this index number is 5.
+2. Scroll through the book list to find the index at which `The Da Vinci Code` is stored in LibTask.
+Let's say this index number is 3.
-3. Enter command `book request 5 5` in the Command Box. `Christian Grey` has now requested for `Death on the Nile`.
+3. Enter command `book request 2 3` in the Command Box. `Bob Miller` has now requested for `The Da Vinci Code`.
 You can confirm this by viewing the book's status in the book list.

 Method B:
-1. Enter `patron find christian grey` in the Command box.
-Running this command will display `Christian Grey` first in the patron list.
+1. Enter `patron find Bob Miller` in the Command box.
+Running this command will display `Bob Miller` first in the patron list.
 Learn more about the format of the `patron find` command [here](#324-finding-patrons-patron-find).
-2. Enter `book find n/death on the nile` in the Command box.
-Running this command will display `Death on the Nile` first in the book list.
+2. Enter `book find n/The Da Vinci Code` in the Command box.
+Running this command will display `The Da Vinci Code` first in the book list.
 Learn more about the format of the `book find` command [here](#333-finding-books--book-find).
-3. Enter command `book request 1 1` in the Command box. `Christian Grey` has now requested for `Death on the Nile`.
+3. Enter command `book request 1 1` in the Command box. `Bob Miller` has now requested for `The Da Vinci Code`.
 You can confirm this by viewing the book's status in the book list.

-Subsequently, when Harper Lee returns Death on the Nile, find the book by entering `book find n/death on the nile` (which would result in it being displayed first) followed by `return b/1` (more about the `return` command [here](#337-returning-a-book--return)). `Death on the Nile` is hence returned and the `Result box` would prompt you to notify Christian Grey that the book is now available.
+Subsequently, when Harper Lee returns "The Da Vinci Code", find the book by entering `book find n/The Da Vinci Code` (which would result in it being displayed first) followed by `return b/1` (more about the `return` command [here](#337-returning-a-book--return)). `The Da Vinci Code` is hence returned and the `Result box` would prompt you to notify Bob Miller that the book is now available.

 <div markdown="block" class="alert alert-info">

 **:information_source: Notes:**<br>

-* Multiple patrons may request for `Death on the Nile` in which case, `Result box` would remind you to notify all of them once the book is returned.
+* Multiple patrons may request for `The Da Vinci Code` in which case, `Result box` would remind you to notify all of them once the book is returned.

 * Learn more about the request command [here](#338-requesting-a-book--book-request).